Mancy/Zammad_3CX/README.md

 # Zammad and 3CX Integration Template
-Contact Lookup and Automatic creation in Zammad
+Contact lookup and automatic ticket creation in Zammad from 3cx

 ## Requirements